pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

 * player scrolling
+* Make following obvious when asking for play or edit
 * Been getting requests to see the difference between new song additions vs edited songs.
 Is there a way to mark a new one?
   I'm fine marking this on the edit page, then it times out after two weeks....